OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-	This tutorial is compatible for Android >= 5.0 (API level >= 21)
+	This tutorial is compatible with Android >= 5.0 (API level >= 21)
 </div>
 </div>

 To deploy the Android APK you need to have **Android Studio**, an **Android device** (recommended) or an **Android emulator** and **Android SDK** installed.
 You can download Android Studio [here](https://developer.android.com/studio/index.html){:target="_blank"}.
-You also can check the [official Android Studio guide](https://developer.android.com/studio/intro){:target="_blank"}
+You also can check the [official Android Studio guide](https://developer.android.com/studio/intro){:target="_blank"}.

-After we have set up Android Studio we must continue with the following commands:
+After we have set Android Studio up, we must continue with the following commands:

 **1)** Clone the repo: